bonjorno7/bedset/README.md

 * Bevel
 * Solidify

-I'm still thinking about which modifiers to add next, since I want to keep it minimal.
+Upcoming are Mirror, Array, Circular Array and maybe more.

-#### Other
+#### Object

 * Auto Smooth: smooth the object and enable auto smooth with the specified angle
-* Export Obj: export each selected object to a .obj, you have to save the project first
+* Export OBJs: export each selected object to a .obj (you have to save the project first)
+* Move Origin: move the origins of selected object to the 3D cursor

 #### Baking